Your money-making expert. Financial journalist, TV and radio personality.

 So take a deep breath, step back and think about your holiday of a lifetime.
+We have everything you need when it comes to smart spending for your holiday.
 With a bit of thought you won’t make false economies on holiday, particularly if you take up the tips below…

 This is an area where you can make great savings if you time it right and do a bit of research.
 However, you can also get caught out with annoying extras and end up kicking yourself for being so cheap!
 In fact, a survey by Sainsbury’s Bank Travel Insurance found that 15% of people regretted buying cheap plane seats but then paying more for allocated seating.
 Men were more likely to regret this (17%) compared to women (14%) and 18-34 year olds more likely to regret this (23%) compared to 35-54 year olds (14%) or those aged 55+ (10%)